CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/callout.md

 ---
 title: Callout
 date: 2017-02-03
 description: Instructions for how and when to use callouts.
 menu:
   main:
     parent: components
+    weight: 300
 ---

 Callouts display important information that needs to be highlighted outside of a paragraph.